I Feel Empty: When A Lack Of Meaning Is Something More Serious

 Emptiness caused by mental health issues

-In other cases, a feeling of emptiness may be an indication of a mental illness, such as anxiety or depression.
-When anxiety becomes overwhelming, your brain may react by going numb and feeling nothing.
+In other cases, a feeling of emptiness may be an indication of a serious mental illness, such as anxiety or depression.
+When anxiety becomes overwhelming, your brain typically reacts by going numb and feeling nothing.
 You may have a feeling that you've given up and no one cares, also many depression sufferers report feeling empty rather than sad.
 Emptiness caused by anxiety or depression cannot always be fixed just by setting goals.
 Sometimes, an empty feeling that coincides with depression has a tangible cause, such as long-term grieving over a death.
 But, the emptiness you feel from mental illness may not have a tangible cause.
 That does not mean you can't do anything about it.
 Talking to a mental health therapist can get you started on the path to treating your anxiety or depression, and erasing that empty feeling inside you.

 Filling the emptiness void